stratosphere/stratosphere.github.io/docs/0.5/general/faq.markdown

 title:  "Frequently Asked Questions (FAQ)"
 questions:
   - {section: "true", anchor: "general", title: "General"}
-  - {anchor: "stratosphere_hadoop_project", title: "Is Stratosphere a Hadoop Project?"}
+  - {anchor: "stratosphere_hadoop_project", title: "Is Stratosphere a Hadoop Add-on?"}
   - {anchor: "stratosphere_hadoop_req", title: "Do I have to install Apache Hadoop to use Stratosphere?"}
   - {section: "true", anchor: "usage", title: "Usage"}
   - {anchor: "usage_progress", title: "How do I assess the progress of a Stratosphere program?"}